godotengine/godot-docs/classes/class_projectsettings.rst

 | *Default* | ``0`` |
 +-----------+-------+

 Maximum number of frames per second allowed.
 The actual number of frames per second may still be below this value if the game is lagging.
+See also :ref:`physics/common/physics_fps<class_ProjectSettings_property_physics/common/physics_fps>`.

 If :ref:`display/window/vsync/use_vsync<class_ProjectSettings_property_display/window/vsync/use_vsync>` is enabled, it takes precedence and the forced FPS number cannot exceed the monitor's refresh rate.

 This setting is therefore mostly relevant for lowering the maximum FPS below VSync, e.g. to perform non-real-time rendering of static frames, or test the project under lag conditions.

+**Note:** This property is only read when the project starts.
+To change the rendering FPS cap at runtime, set :ref:`Engine.target_fps<class_Engine_property_target_fps>` instead.

 ----